Interview 2 or more Real Estate Agents

 The first step toward a successful home purchase is Choosing the Right Agent

-An agent who knows the market in your area can help a buyer avoid wrong turns along the road to home ownership.
-Good buyer agents know excellent resources for financing assistance in the purchase of real estate.
-They often have developed lists of very good and dependable lenders who keep the “junk fees” down, or eliminate them altogether, and consistently have the best rates.
+An agent who knows the market in your area can help a buyer avoid wrong turns along the road to homeownership.
+Good buyer agents know excellent resources for financing assistance in the purchase of the real estate.
+They often have developed lists of very good and dependable lenders who keep the “junk fees” down or eliminate them altogether, and consistently have the best rates.

-They will help explain the sometimes-hidden costs associated with loans such as points, origination fees, processing fees and so on.
+Buyers Agents will help explain the sometimes-hidden costs associated with loans such as points, origination fees, processing fees, and so on.
 They also know how to help their clients steer clear of bad lenders.
 Some Exclusive Buyer Agents will even help buyers shop for the best loan.

 EBAs can help buyers identify everything from preferential school districts to mass transit options–issues that are (or should be) concerns of every buyer.
 An EBA’s insights are priceless, particularly because the EBA is concerned solely with solutions that fit the buyer’s needs, versus trying to balance the buyers’ and sellers’ desires.

-Take the pulse of your most recent real estate transaction and see what an EBA would have done for you.
-Ask yourself:
+Take the pulse of your most recent real estate transaction.
+See what an EBA would have done for you.

 - Have I seen every home for sale that meets my parameters in the immediate area?

-- Have I been provided adequate market data upon which to base my offer?
+- Has the agent provided adequate market data upon which to base my offer?